ishaanjav/Kairos_Face_Recognition/README.md

 - **Registering users** given their image and name.
 - **Identifying users** when given their image.

 You can view more about the features of Kairos's API [on their website](https://www.kairos.com/features).
 They used to have a GitHub repository with their Android SDK where it contained information about using Kairos in Android, however it seems like they removed that repository.
-You can find the equivalent information below.
+You can find the equivalent information below in the **[Additional Information Section](#additional-information).**

 <br/>
 <br/>